Rakeshgombi/UtubeDownloader/README.md

 #### UtubeDownloader helps you download any YouTube video in the best quality.
 Download YouTube videos in MP3, MP4, M4A, and many more formats.
 Our downloader is for free and does not require any software or registration.

 ## How to Download the Video?
-- Enter valid YouTube url into the search box. \nClick on "Download" button
+- Enter valid YouTube url into the search box.
+- Click on "Download" button
 - Select Video or Audio.
-- Then click "Download" button, for which you want to download
 - Then click "Download" button, for which you want to download

 ## Why to use this app?